 Ex-cop goes on trial in killing that ignited Milwaukee riots

-FILE - This undated file photo provided by the Milwaukee County Sheriff's Office shows Milwaukee police officer Dominique Heaggan-Brown.
-Jury selection kicks off Monday, June 12, 2017 in the trial for H... .
+This undated file photo provided by the Milwaukee County Sheriff's Office shows Milwaukee police officer Dominique Heaggan-Brown.
+Jury selection kicks off Monday, June 12, 2017 in the trial for Heaggan-Brown, whose fatal shooting of Sylville Smith, a black man, in August 2016 sparked two nights of rioting on the city's north side.

 Add your comments below